-For decades, this tiny jurisdiction near the shores of Normandy, France has welcomed foreign investment through its robust and innovative approach to funds and other varieties of financial assets.
-Plus, providing financial management services is somewhat of a Guernsey specialty.
+For decades, this tiny jurisdiction near the shores of Normandy, France, has welcomed foreign investment through its robust and innovative approach to funds and other varieties of financial assets.
+Moreover, providing financial management services is somewhat of a Guernsey specialty.

 Guernsey can be used as a more economical way to gain access to the UK and Ireland while also offering a quality of life that you simply cannot find elsewhere.

-Safe, stable, and highly predictable, Guernsey is a jurisdiction where people of high net worth go to strike the right balance between work and life.
+Safe and stable, Guernsey is a jurisdiction where people of high net worth go to strike the right balance between work and life.